BukGet/api/docs/help.md

     /plugins/PLUGINNAME
 ```

-* **/lib**: This location is where any java libraries that Bukkit is required to load will go.
-For example if your plugin relies on the mysql library then you can place it here.
+* **/lib**: This folder contains any external libraries Bukkit must load.
+SQL libraries go here.
-* **/plugins**: This location is where your plugin jar file goes.
-Keep in mind that any files in this location will be overwritten whenever a user updates their package.
+* **/plugins**: This folder contains your plugin.
+Files in this location WILL be overwritten when a package is updated.
-* **/plugins/PLUGINNAME**: This location is where any configuration data or auxiliary data that the plugin needs will go.
-Any data in this location that already exists in the bukkit environment will not be overwritten.
+* **/plugins/PLUGINNAME**: This folder contains any configuration files or other files your plugin requires.
+Files in this location will NOT be overwritten.

-There are no dictionaries stored in the package itself, as the package relies on BukGet's canonical plugin listing to know what a package is.
+There are no dictionaries stored in the package itself.
+BukGet relies on these to identify packages.
+Simply replace the jarfile in the above instructions with your zip package.

 Plugin Dictionary Definitions
 -----------------------------